hibri/hibri.github.io/_posts/2019-06-08-the_testing_pyramid.md

 "_Every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class._"

 If we follow SRP, then the unit of code under test, will have only one method (or two) as an entry point.
-The entry point provide access to the behaviour encapsulated by the unit of code.
+The entry point provides access to the behaviour encapsulated by the unit of code.
 Unit tests exercise these.
-The test validates that the encapsulated behaviour is correct.
+The test asserts that the encapsulated behaviour is correct.

 We assert this in two ways.
-One, by asserting against the data returned.
-Two, by assert against the expectations on collaborating classes.
+First, by asserting against the data returned.
+Second, by asserting against the expectations against collaborating classes.

 Unit tests should run fast (in milliseconds), in the same process and in-memory.
 Unit tests should not have any I/O or cross  any process boundaries.
-If or when they do they become another kind of test.
+If they do, then they become another kind of test.

 ## Acceptance Tests